Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 Instructions - github.com

-WhateverGreen v1.2.5 =(Shiki + IntelGraphicsFixup + NvidiaGraphicsFixup)
+WhateverGreen v1.2.5 = (Shiki + IntelGraphicsFixup + NvidiaGraphicsFixup)

 WhateverGreen(vit9696) - github.com

-Produces the necessary patches for AMD GPUs.
+Produces patches required for AMD GPUs.

 Instructions - github.com.